sharetribe/flex-docs/src/docs/concepts-integrations/integrations/index.md

 - Google provides
-  [Calendar API](https://developers.google.com/calendar/api) to modify calendar events
+  [Calendar API](https://developers.google.com/calendar/api) to modify calendar events.
 - You can set up
   [push notifications](https://developers.google.com/calendar/api/guides/push)
-  to track changes on the Google side
+  to track changes on the Google side.
-- Authenticate your Flex app to get information and make changes on behalf of the user in Google Calendar
+- Authenticate your Flex app to get information and make changes on behalf of the user in Google Calendar.
-- Whenever a booking gets created or updated in Flex, update the provider's Google Calendar accordingly
+- Whenever a booking gets created or updated in Flex, update the provider's Google Calendar accordingly.
+You can do this either by
-  - You can do this either by creating custom endpoints in your client app server that call the Flex APIs as well as Calendar APIs
+  - creating custom endpoints in your client app server that call the Flex APIs as well as the Calendar APIs,
-  - Or you can listen to Flex events and call the Calendar APIs on relevant events
+  - or you can listen to Flex events and call the Calendar APIs on relevant events.
 - You can
   [watch the provider's Google Calendar](https://developers.google.com/calendar/api/v3/reference/events/watch), and whenever a new event is created or an existing one is removed,